tanveersingh926/nodejs-api/README.md

 # nodejs-api
-RESTful API without use of any modern framework, only nodejs.
+Practice project to create RESTful API without use of any modern framework, only nodejs.